huang06/taipower-scraping/README.md

 Therefore, I set up GitHub actions to fetch the power data every 10 minutes and save to this repository for further analysis usage.

+[Taipower](https://www.taipower.com.tw) regularly updates electricity consumption and generation information every 10 minutes on its website.
+However, there is no option to download historical records.
+To address this,, I developed GitHub workflows that periodically gather the data and save it in this repository for future analysis purposes.

 ## Development Guide

 ### Prerequisites